 Book your day trip to Procida here!

-On the 4 square kilometers island don’t miss out on seeing Marina Coricella because this is the perfect place to be for sunset from where you can admire the houses painted in pink, yellow, and blue.
-Climb all the way to the Terra Murata, the highest point on the island, enjoy a fresh lunch at one of the restaurants along the sea just by the fishing boats supplying you the fish.
+On the 4 square kilometers island, don’t miss out on seeing Marina Coricella because this is the perfect place to be for sunset, from where you can admire the houses painted in pink, yellow, and blue.

 Day 3 – Move to Sorrento